Prolia Side Effects

 rapid weight gain

 troubled breathing with exertion

 unusual tiredness or weakness

 Blood in the stool

 clear or bloody discharge from the nipple

-difficulty with swallowing or eating
+difficulty with eating

 dimpling of the breast skin